211018jwa/training/week-8/intro-angular.md

 Whenever you look up documentation and tutorails on how to accomplish something in Angular, please distinguish between AngularJS and Angular 2+.
 Whatever tutorial you find for AngularJS WILL NOT work for Angular 2+.

 ## Revisiting Node.js
-Remember in week 3 that I said Node.js was a runtime environment for JavaScript, intended for backend applications, such as REST API servers written using JavaScript.
-Angular, however, is a frontend framework for developing single page applications which run in the browser.

 So, why do we need Node.js?
 Node is required for obtaining and running all of the build and development tools that we need to use, such as
 - npm (node package manager): very important in helping us manage dependencies, similar to one of the purposes of Maven
 - npm provides us with access to Angular CLI (command line interface), which allows us to easily create new Angular projects, modules, components, pipes, services, etc. Angular CLI also helps us to run tests, to build our project, and also to start up a development server